glmenta/dynamic-programming-notes/README.md

         addTo80(5), addTo80(10).... etc.

-        We can use memoization and cache
+        We can use memoization and cache:
         let cache = {};
         fxn memoizedAddTo80(n) {
             if (n in cache) {